shiang723/cafe_ordering_sys/README.md

 - As a user, I want to be able to see the price of the item
 - As a user, I want to be able to know what is in my cart
 - As a user, I want to be able to change the size of my drinks
-- As a user, I want to be able to add an item to my cart
+- As a user, I want to be able to as many items as I want to my cart
 - As a user, I want to be able to customize my drinks
 - As a user, I want to be able to have a short description of the item